memcached/memcached-proxylibs/lib/routelib/README.md

 described in pool "foo".
 Any key that does not start with "bar/" will instead be fetched from the "fallback" pool, which we added as the default route.

-NOTE: the proxy is simply a router.
-It does not handle starting/stopping of backend memcached instances.
-For this example you need a memcached listening on localhost port 11212

 Now, start the proxy: `memcached -o proxy_config=routelib.lua,proxy_arg=example.lua`

 You may also specify the path to lua libraries with environment variables: `LUA_PATH="/path/to/etc/?.lua" memcached -o proxy_config=routelib.lua,proxy_arg=example.lua``